This unheard Steve Jobs tape is part of an amazing trove of tech history

 Mann wasn’t just prescient in realizing that such events had lasting value; he was also patient.
 Libraries did buy his initial set of tapes.
 But as hopeful as he was that people would listen to Powersharing cassettes to learn about the computer revolution, business didn’t really take off.
 By then, though, he believed in the project so passionately that he used a small inheritance to subsidize additional recordings, even though sales—at the Computer Museum gift shop and through the BCS’s magazine—were minimal.
 “Pretty much all of my Powersharing efforts went into recording the material for posterity,” he says.

 Along with all the gems among Mann’s own recordings, one of the most fascinating items in the Powersharing collection is one of three programs that were captured by others before Mann starting making his tapes.
 In May 1982, the BCS hosted Applefest, an Apple II-centric fair that featured already-iconic Apple cofounders Jobs and Wozniak as keynote speakers.
 In this excerpt, fielding a question from the audience, they talk about software copy protection.
-Woz does so from a technical bent; Jobs, who speaks of a future involving low software prices and convenient electronic distribution, sounds like he was thinking about the App Store decades before it appeared.
+Woz does so from a technical bent; Jobs, who speaks of a future involving low prices and convenient electronic distribution, sounds like he was thinking about the App Store decades before it appeared.

 This is rare, rare stuff; if you know of even one other example of surviving audio or video of Jobs and Wozniak talking about Apple together, I’d love to hear about it.